Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

 - The punctuation at the end of quotations goes inside the quotation marks.
 - When quoting, the first word of a complete sentence should be capitalized.
-- Use quotation marks for book titles, movie titles, song titles, etc.
+- Use quotation marks for book titles, movie titles, song titles, etc. In this case, punctuation goes outside the quotation marks.

   `My favorite movie is definitely "Moana".`

 ### Comma (,)

-- Repetition that gives emphasize to the word.
+- Repetition that gives emphasis to the word.

   `I really, really love that book.`

-### Single dash (-)
+### Single Dash (-)

 - Stutters:

   `I-I bought that ch-ch-ch-chair yesterday.`

-- Repetitions:
+- One word repetitions:

-  `I went- I went to the bank last Friday.`
+  `I went- went to the bank last Friday.`

 - Spelling: